OffcierCia/ultimate-defi-research-base/README.md

 - [Blockchain Networks: Data Structures of Bitcoin , Monero, Zcash, Ethereum, Ripple and IOTA](https://arxiv.org/pdf/2103.08712.pdf) - Authors discuss how blockchain data can be abstracted as various types of networks, and how network abstractions used to reap insights into the structure.

+- [Decentralized Finance: On Blockchain- and Smart Contract-Based Financial Markets](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets) - Written by Fabian Schar, gives an overview of blockchain based markets with technical details but in a digestable format; great paper for new comers to the space.

+## MEV - Maximal Extractable Value / Miner Extractable Value:

+- [Quantifying Blockchain Extractable Value: How dark is the forest?](https://arxiv.org/pdf/2101.05511v2.pdf) - Authors provide evidence that miners already extract Miner Extractable Value (MEV), which could destabilize the blockchain consensus security, as related work has shown.

+- [Flash Boys 2.0: Frontrunning, Transaction Reordering, and Consensus Instability in Decentralized Exchanges](https://arxiv.org/pdf/1904.05234.pdf) - Introduces the concept of MEV, the work highlights the large, complex risks created by transaction-ordering dependencies in smart contracts and the ways in which traditional forms of financial-market exploitation are adapting to and penetrating blockchain economies.

+- [Flashbots: MEV in Eth2](https://hackmd.io/@flashbots/mev-in-eth2) - In this post, we study transaction ordering in eth2 and analyze MEV-enabled staking yields.
+We find that MEV will significantly boost validator rewards but may reinforce inequalities among participants of eth2.
+We also discuss qualitative aspects of MEV in eth2 such as the potential dynamics that will unfold between its largest stakeholders like exchanges and validator pools.

 ##
 ```